StartSteps-Digital-Education-GmbH/Module-3/README.md

 ## Exercises and Submissions
 Each day includes an exercise file, a morning code folder, and an afternoon code/solution folder.

-### How to Access Exercises
-1. Navigate to the appropriate `weekX/dayY` directory.
-2. Open the `exercise.md` file to view the instructions.

-### Morning Code
-1. Navigate to the appropriate `weekX/dayY/morning-code` directory.
-2. Work on the morning code tasks as specified.

-### Afternoon Code and Solutions
-1. Navigate to the appropriate `weekX/dayY/afternoon-code` directory.
-2. Work on the afternoon code tasks as specified.
-3. Solutions can be found in the `solution.md` file after you have attempted the exercise.

 ## Submission Process